Was there any good news for Northann Corp (NCL) stock in the last session?

-While Northann Corp has underperformed by -0.72%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, NCL fell by -24.55%, with highs and lows ranging from $1.52 to $0.15, whereas the simple moving average fell by -34.37% in the last 200 days.
+While Northann Corp has overperformed by 1157696%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, NCL fell by -34.30%, with highs and lows ranging from $1.52 to $0.15, whereas the simple moving average fell by -38.92% in the last 200 days.

 Analysis of Northann Corp (NCL)